Industry Engagement Policy

 +

 Your privacy is important to us.
-The National Council for Prescription Drug programs, Inc. ("NCPDP") maintains high standards for the protection of your privacy at our website.
-Here is what you can expect when you visit NCPDP.org: Other than to respond to a request from you, we will not sell, rent or share any personally-identifiable information you provide without your consent.
+The National Council for Prescription Drug Programs, Inc. ("NCPDP") maintains high standards for the protection of your privacy at our website.
+This Privacy Notice provides you with information about how we might collect, store and use information about you and your use of this website.

 Information Collected